Personal injuries ( 4.37.3 )

 Reporting the incident to the police

-Reporting the incident to an insurance company
+Reporting the incident to your insurance company

-34. If the client has reported the matter, a copy of any letter, or record of a phone conversation could be very helpful before legal action.
+If you have not already reported the matter to the other party it is usually wise to wait until you have decided on what you want to do and taken guidance or legal advice if you can.
+If you have reported the matter, a copy of any letter, or record of a phone call could be very helpful before legal action.

 Reporting accidents at work